A RANGE OF FLAVOURS

 For a sweet, light flavour

-If your cooker has good air flow control you can close the lid and slow it right down.
-It will reward you with bags of sweet, light flavour.
+If your cooker has good air flow control you can close the lid and slow it right down, rewarding you with heaps of sweet flavour.
 It won’t make life easy for you, but then who wants an easy life anyway?

 An excuse for a glass or two